 What If the Head Gets Stuck in the Skin?

 If you use the tick removal tool properly, the head should come out of the bite point.
-However, even when pulled out properly, the head can still get stuck in your skin.
-This can cause an infection – but this isn’t Lyme’s disease infection.
+However, even when pulled out properly, the tick head can still break off and get stuck in your skin.

 Keep a Watch for Lyme’s Disease

-In 70-80% of cases of Lyme’s disease, people will develop a bullseye rash on the site of the tick bite.
+In 70-80% of cases of Lyme’s disease, people will develop a rash on the site of the tick bite.
 The rash usually occurs an average of 7 days after the bite, but can be as soon as 3 days or as late as 30 days.
-It is important that you pay attention to this sign so you can get treatment right away.
-You can read more about the signs and symptoms of Lyme’s disease here.